 A muddy yard is not just unpleasant to look at, it can also create problems for your home.
-For example, it can affect how water flows through your yard, and you will often come home with a pair of muddy shoes that leave dirty tracks everywhere.
+For example, having mud patches in your grass can affect how water flows through your yard, and you will often come home with a pair of muddy shoes that leave dirty tracks everywhere.
 Thankfully, fixing a muddy yard is not as difficult as you might have thought.

 - Add Mulch